UWC2-APIDOC/to-do-service-au24/docs/tutorials/delete-a-task-nikki-everett.md

 Deleting a task from the service requires that you delete (`DELETE`) the [`task`](../api/task.md) resource from the service.

-[!WARNING] Deleting a task permanently removes it from the To-Do Service.
+**WARNING** Deleting a task permanently removes it from the To-Do Service.
 Always double check the task ID before sending a `DELETE` request.

 To delete a task: